 If that’s you, if you’re a backslidden Christian, don’t waste another minute.
 Drop everything.
 Tell God the Father once again that you accept Jesus’ death on the cross for your sins.
 Ask God to forgive those sins, and sincerely determine to walk away from them and towards God.
 He loves you and will receive you back, and as in the parable, heaven will be celebrating!

-If you’ve never before asked Jesus personally to be your Savior, you can do that right now.
+If you’ve never before asked Jesus personally to be your Lord and Savior, you can do that right now.
 It will be the single greatest decision you’ve ever made.
 To help you make that commitment to God and to Jesus, please allow me to refer you to a short message from the late evangelist Billy Graham.
 You’ll be forgiven, you’ll be born again, and you’ll become a son or daughter of God with eternal life in God's presence awaiting you beyond this life.
 For Billy Graham’s help in praying a saving prayer, please click here.
 God bless you!

 Sharing is great!